 Does Elementor Slow Down Your Site?

 No, Elementor doesn’t slow down your site.
-Your website’s performance and speed depend on several different factors like hosting, optimization, and more.
+Your site’s performance and speed depend on factors like hosting, optimization, and more.
 Understanding how Elementor works can help you have a lightning fast site without issue.

 Enter Elementor: A drag and drop page builder allowing you to build a dynamic website WITHOUT needing to know a line of code.